kamjamaya/azurecrashcourse/README.md

 Scroll all the way down to the bottom of the page to explore redundancy options.
 Once finished, click “review and create.”

 ![Screenshot 10 Azure](https://github.com/user-attachments/assets/d55c3b69-07ad-46e4-9ff0-06f3ede27d08)

+Now you’ll be taken to the review/validation page.
+If everything looks good to you, click on create.